 ## Target

-Our main target for our model’s outcome is to predict employee performance in binary form: if an employee is a high performer (1) or a non-high performer (0).
+The main target for our model’s outcome is to predict employee performance in binary form: if an employee is a high performer (1) or a non-high performer (0).
 Glentel has recommended that we use pay achievement levels as a proxy for performance.
 Each month, an employee can achieve a play level between 0 and 4 depending on how many customer phone activations they attain.
 In Jan, Feb, Apr, May, Jul and Oct, a pay achievement level of at least 2 must be achieved and Mar, Jun, Aug, Sept, Nov and Dec a pay achievement level of at least 3 must be accomplished for an employee to gain a binary high performer flag for that month.
 Additionally, an employee must achieve at least an average of 75% of their monthly high-performance flags in order to reach an overall target of high performer.
 The first two months of employee performance data will be removed from their average as this is considered an “adjustment” period.

 ```{r plot 2, echo=FALSE, fig.cap="Figure 2.
-Example target calcuatation", out.width = "70%", out.height= "70%", fig.align='center'}
+Example target calculation", out.width = "70%", out.height= "70%", fig.align='center'}

 knitr::include_graphics("../img/project_proposal/32_performance_example.png")